Mitscher Conducts Operations in U.S. 2nd Fleet

-210218-N-QD512-1064 ATLANTIC OCEAN (Feb.
-18, 2021) Hull Maintenance Technician 2nd Class Anthony Fernandez, from Corpus Christi, Texas, repairs a pipe union aboard the Arleigh Burke-class guided-missile destroyer USS Mitscher (DDG 57) Feb.
-18, 2021.
+210222-N-QD512-1040 ATLANTIC OCEAN (Feb.
+22, 2021) Interior Communications Electrician Seaman Cayden Figge, from Westmoreland, Kansas, tests the voltage of a shipboard general announcing system aboard the Arleigh Burke-class guided- missile destroyer USS Mitscher (DDG 57) Feb.
+22, 2021.
 Mitscher is operating in the Atlantic Ocean in support of operations to maintain maritime stability and security in order to ensure access, deter aggression and defend U.S., allied and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Kaleb J. Sarten/Released)

 |Date Taken: